ai-amplified/blog_post/breaking-language-barriers-in-healthcare-aimped-medical-mt-models.md

 **How to Use:** You can easily use our translation models for the user interface by visiting the Aimped.ai site.
 In addition, you can use the medical translation models effectively through the API to integrate into your applications and either to present them to your customers.

-**Limitations:** Our translation model has been mathematically designed and highly trained to care specifically to the dementia needs of the Healthcare and Biomedical domain.
-While it excels within this highly specific reality, it's important to note that if you optim to empty the model in layers outside of healthcare, its performance may not meet the external standards characteristic of the medical field.
-We admit a way of considering this limitation when placing the model's application.
+**Limitations:** Our translation model has been meticulously designed and extensively trained to cater specifically to the demanding needs of the Healthcare and Biomedical domain.
+While it excels within this highly specialized realm, it's important to note that if you opt to employ the model in domains outside of healthcare, its performance may not meet the exceptional standards characteristic of the medical field.
+We advise a thoughtful consideration of this limitation when contemplating the model's application.

 </div>